 A skin biopsy can aid in diagnosis.
 Histopathology of warfarin necrosis usually reveals clotting within blood vessels in the skin without any inflammation.
 Warfarin can also precipitate calciphylaxis, recognised on biopsy by calcium deposition in the affected skin.

 Blood tests for protein C and protein S levels are important to assess the likely predisposing causes.

-The mainstay of treatment is to stop warfarin.
+The mainstay of treatment of warfarin-induced skin necrosis is to stop warfarin.
 If anticoagulation is required, heparin can be used.
 Sometimes Vitamin K is used to hasten the reversal of warfarin effects.
 If there is life-threatening coagulation then protein C concentrates can be used.

 Once warfarin is stopped small areas of skin necrosis can be left to heal, but larger areas of skin necrosis may require surgery and skin grafting.

 Warfarin has been cautiously restarted in lower doses in some patients when needed for long-term anticoagulation.
 This is best done with advice from a haematologist.

 Warfarin and Calciphylaxis — A Rare but Serious Adverse Event.
 Medsafe Prescriber Update 38(3): 38-39.
 September 2017.
 Website.